This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 - Build The Catchment Surface – This is your first step.
 Construct some sort of roof that will catch rainwater and slope it in an intentional direction.
 The best materials are roofing materials such as corrugated tin and other slick surfaces.
 Stone, concrete, and clay roofs will work as well, but you may lose water that soaks in.
 Wood shingles and asphalt shingles are not ideal, as rainwater will absorb toxins from these materials.

 - Build a Conveyance System with a First Flush System – Determine how you will transport your water collected by the catchment surface.
 Your best bet is simple PVC piping that uses gravity.
 However, if you want to use a more sophisticated system, check out this article on conveyance systems.
 Install your first flush system in the middle of your conveyance system so that it intercepts water before it reaches your storage tanks.
 You can purchase one for about $35.
-To get a good idea of how first flush systems work, watch this video:

 - Set Up Your Storage Tanks – Run the conveyance system into your storage tanks, which you can place either above ground or underground.
 There are many different types of tanks you can buy.
 Fiberglass and polypropylene are some of the more common options, but you can also build one out of wood or metal.
 If you choose those last options, you must have an inner lining that is FDA-approved so that harmful chemicals don’t leach out into your water supply.